ned14/pcpp/README.rst

 Thanks to MathieuDuponchelle for the pull request implementing this.
 - Enable parsing and emission of files in arbitrary text encodings.
 This is supported in Python 3 or later only.
 Thanks to MathieuDuponchelle for the suggestion.
+- Fix bad regex for parsing floats, so now floats are correctly tokenised.
+Thanks to LynnKirby for reporting this.

 v1.21 (30th September 2019):
 ----------------------------